Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 the-sentinel-1977

-Director Michael Winner caught a lot of flack when it was realized that he had used actual disfigured people who were born with physical disabilities instead of special effects to represent the demons rising up from the bowels of hell.
+Director Michael Winner caught a lot of flak when it was realized that he had used actual disfigured people who were born with physical disabilities instead of special effects to represent the demons rising up from the bowels of hell.
 Something that Tod Browning experienced when he released his film Freaks in 1932.
 Or consider director Erle C. Kenton’s characters adapted from the H.G.
 Wells story of Island of Lost Souls (1932).
-Why Tod Browning’s film Freaks was banned for over 30 years when in retrospect Browning portrayed his ‘freaks’ as sympathetic heroes that we not only saw as very human but empathized with, the accusation that the film was exploitative seems unwarranted.
+Why Tod Browning’s film Freaks was banned for over 30 years, when in retrospect Browning portrayed his freaks as sympathetic heroes that we not only saw as very human but empathized with, the accusation that the film was exploitative seems unwarranted.

-Director Winner told interviewer Rex Redd “Audiences are fairly unshockable today.
+Director Winner told interviewer Rex Redd, “Audiences are fairly unshockable today.
 If you’re following in the footsteps of The Exorcist.”
-He also admitted to casting for the climatic ending where the demons from Hell rise up at Meredith’s summoning, real ‘freaks’ from hospitals, shows, and circuses.
+He also admitted to casting for the climactic ending where the demons from Hell rise up at Meredith’s summoning, real ‘freaks’ from hospitals, shows, and circuses.
 “The remarkable thing is that the creatures we used turned out to be the happiest, most professional group of people I’ve ever worked with in 20 years of making films.
 This was their moment in the sun.
 They photographed each other got autographs from the stars, they were flown in from everywhere, and it really enriched their lives… We put them up in hotels during the weekend of the Tall Ships, and the tourists were a bit mortified I think.
 Then we gave them chauffeured Cadillacs and the crowds on the set would come around when the cars pulled up hoping to see Ava Garnder, and out would pop these freaks!”
 Even Carradine himself later siam, “The freaks weren’t a bit self-conscious.
 They were grateful for the job.”

 island-of-lost-souls